B&Q: 2010s

+2020s

-In 2020, B&Q announced a sales increase of 17.6pc to £3.5bn for the quarter to October 31, caused by the COVID-19 pandemic during which people spent money on home improvements.
+In 2020, B&Q announced a sales increase of 17.6pc to £3.5 billion for the quarter to 31 October, caused by the COVID-19 pandemic during which people spent money on home improvements.

+In 2021, B&Q announced the launch of its new website in the Republic of Ireland.

-In 2022 B&Q opened its first two shops in Saudi Arabia, in the capital, Riyadh.
+In 2022, B&Q opened its first two shops in Saudi Arabia, in the capital, Riyadh.

+In May 2023, B&Q opened new distribution centre in Bassetlaw.
+Later, in August, B&Q opened in Sutton, the UK.

+In January 2024, B&Q unveiled its plan to open its tenth local store on Staines high street.
+Later in February, B&Q announced its increase of its hourly rate of pay for its UK employees to £12.21 and up to £13.55 in London.
+Also in 2024, B&Q reported the opening of its new store in Staines.

+In January 2025, B&Q announced they would acquire five Homebase locations from the administrators; they had previously announced they would rescue three Homebase stores in the Republic of Ireland.

+Brands

+Diall (standing for 'Do It All') is a B&Q brand.

+GoodHome is the main own-brand at B&Q stores, ranging from the complete kitchen collection, to paint, decorating sundries and more.

 Customers

 B&Q were reported to have a customer base of seven million in July 2016, of which it was estimated 75% use the retailer's website to research their desired products, prior to purchasing in shop.

 B&Q operated a Diamond Club scheme which offered some benefits, but it was closed to new members in 2018.
+It still can be used by established members, but only on exterior & ‘seasonal’ products.

 Corporate affairs

-The retail chain offers over 40,000 products across their three hundred shops and through their online presence.
+The retail chain offers over 40,000 products across their 300 shops and through their online presence.
 Reports in May 2007 suggested it was the second largest in Europe, and the fourth largest in the world (behind the Home Depot, Lowe's and OBI).

 Shops

-By 2000, B&Q had fifty one large warehouse shops; this had doubled by 2003.
+By 2000, B&Q had 51 large warehouse shops; this had doubled by 2003.
 By May 2014, B&Q in the United Kingdom had 359 shops, and 20,887 employees; and eight shops in Ireland.

-In March 2015, Kingfisher said it would close sixty B&Q shops in the United Kingdom and Ireland over the next two years, and a few loss-making shops elsewhere in Europe.
+In March 2015, Kingfisher said it would close 60 B&Q shops in the United Kingdom and Ireland over the next two years, and a few loss-making shops elsewhere in Europe.
 It also said that B&Q UK and Ireland could adequately meet local customer needs, from fewer shops, and some shops should be smaller.